gabceb/jquery-browser-plugin/README.md

 	$.browser.versionNumber // Returns 32 as a number
 ```

-- Support for new useragent on IE 11 and IE 12
+- Support for new useragent on IE 11
 - Support for WebKit based Opera browsers
 - Added testing using PhantomJS and different browser user agents